GoogleContainerTools/skaffold/docs/design_proposals/transparent-init.md

 Running skaffold dev:
 ```
 ❯ skaffold dev
 Skaffold config file not found.
-Generating temporary config for use this run.
+Generating config file 'skaffold.yaml'.
+Remove this file and run 'skaffold init' if you'd like to interactively create a config.

 Listing files to watch...
  - skaffold-example
 Generating tags...